sergiocollado/potpourri/Notes_on_linux.md

 file1  rwxr-x^-x
 ```

+- The first character will be a **d** in that case, it is a directory.
-- The first 3 characters are the user permissions: rwx
+- The following 3 characters are the user permissions: rwx
 - The following 3 characters are the group permissions: r-x
 - the last 3 characters are the permissions for all users.